 14. Traditional Master Bedroom

 Is there anything more comforting than a classic, well-appointed room that honors heritage?
 A traditional master bedroom uses rich wood finishes, symmetrical layouts, and elegant patterns to create a sense of permanence and grace.
-A four-poster bed or a heavy wooden headboard often serves as the focal point, dressed in layers of high-quality linens and decorative classic motifs like damask or floral prints in the curtains and upholstery to add a touch of sophistication.
-A pair of matching bedside lamps with pleated shades provides a timeless style is perfect for couples who appreciate formal elegance and a highly structured, polished aesthetic.
+A four-poster bed or a heavy wooden headboard often serves as the focal point, dressed in layers of high-quality linens and decorative pillows.
+Use classic motifs like damask or floral prints in the curtains and upholstery to add a touch of sophistication.
+A pair of matching bedside lamps with pleated shades provides a timeless look.
+This style is perfect for couples who appreciate formal elegance and a highly structured, polished aesthetic.

 15. Small Couple Bedroom